saidatnanjuki/saidatnanjuki.github.io/_posts/2017-08-28-outreachy-last-week.md

 comments: true
 ---

-This the last week of outreachy :( and well I am doing the last mile which as my mentor says has the most work.I will give a few updates on what has transpired from week 8 given that that is when I last gave any updates.
+This is the last week of outreachy :( and well I am doing the last mile which as my mentor says has the most work.I will give a few updates on what has transpired from week 8 given that that is when I last gave any updates.

 ## AWS4 Tests